MEET HENRY

 Book a call with me today.
 Let's get to work.

-Stand Your Ground: The Confrontation Gym
+The Confrontation Gym

-Stand Your Ground is an assertiveness training program that uses real life scenarios and intense pressure to “train” people out of their people-pleasing, codependent, or explosive habits.
+The Confrontation Gym is an assertiveness training program that uses real life scenarios and intense pressure to “train” people out of their people-pleasing, codependent, or explosive habits.
 Whether using an improv-like “game” or a memory from the participants past, we will recreate genuine pressure for each individual to be appropriately challenged.